-Pick Something You Love
+- Pick Something You Love

 When you pick identities that make you behave like your favorite hero it’s easy to follow through because you’re intrinsically motivated.

-Pick Something Not Too Far From Current Identity/Behavior
+- Pick Something Not Too Far From Current Identity/Behavior

-But when you have the choice, it will make your job easier to pick an identity not too dissimilar with your current self.
+But when you have the choice, it will make your job easier to pick an identity not too dissimilar from your current self.

 Say instead you’re the kind of person who eats healthy and exercise daily.
 It’s a much smaller and easier step but brings the same results.

 Your New Identity: Assignment

-Then think about your goals and what identity would help you reach them (for example: being accurate, staying with a task till its done etc. etc.).
+Then think about your goals and what identity would help you reach them (for example: being accurate, staying with a task till it’s done, etc., etc.).

-Then select the top 5 and start with them.
-Practice and live them for a few months until they become who you are.
+Practice and live with them for a few months until they become who you are.
 Then go down the list.

 It’s because when you know how it will help you, you will be motivated and you will find pleasure in the process -that’s the beginning of your framework happiness-.

-The highest self esteem is when our behavior matches fully with our ideal identity -the person we would really love to be-.
+The highest self-esteem is when our behavior matches fully with our ideal identity -the person we would really love to be.